tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ~~~~~~~

-We use JMock in the test to implement our test double and simply verify that the `Valuation` object is used to calculate the valuation and it's monetary return type is bundled in the HTTP `response` body (at line 16).
+We use [JMock](http://www.jmock.org) in the test to implement our test double and simply verify that the `Valuation` object is used to calculate the valuation and it's result is bundled in the HTTP `response` body (at line 16 of Example 6.).

 This may seem very much like a unit style test.
 That's because it is.
 It focuses narrowly on specific questions and can only be called an acceptance test because of the way its used (to give customer's confidence via the HTML output).
 There's nothing in our definition of an acceptance test that precludes it being written as a unit style test.

 ![](images/part2/design.md/test-portfolio-valuation-specification-result.png)